Five website design best practices for 2023

 - Making it clear and easy for users to withdraw their consent

 It’s important to call out that there are positive defaults that support ease of use and help users make good choices and that collecting certain data can actually create a better user experience.
 But for designers, being transparent about our motives and intentional about our requests is the least we can do to respect our users.

 Website design best practice with Uizard

 According to the Peter Parker principle, “with great power comes great responsibility”.
 Design is a superpower (albeit involving a different kind of web), and the practices and principles that underpin each design decision shouldn’t be taken lightly.
 What makes websites successful isn’t just slick interface design, smart functionality, and content optimized to rank at the top of a search engine results page.
 Successful websites and digital products are designed to solve real problems, meet real needs, and make real lives better.

 As a design tool for non-designers, all the features and the functionality of the platform Uizard are designed with best design practices in mind.
 Especially ones that take into serious consideration the surprisingly profound impact they have on the humans on the other side of the screen.
-Our platform has been built for easy-of-use and accessibly whether you are designing for yourself or using one of our design templates to design products for others, so why not give it a try!
+Our platform has been built for easy-of-use and accessibly whether you are designing for yourself or using one of our UI design templates to design products for others, so why not give it a try!